|Reuse -- To give away free items|

 To post a message to all the list members, send email to

 You can subscribe to the list, or change your existing subscription, in the sections below.

 |Subscribing to Reuse|

 Subscribe to Reuse by filling out the following form.
 You will be sent email requesting confirmation, to prevent others from gratuitously subscribing you.
-This is a hidden list, which means that the list of members is available only to the list administrator.
+Once confirmation is received, your request will be held for approval by the list moderator.
+You will be notified of the moderator's decision by email.
+This is also a hidden list, which means that the list of members is available only to the list administrator.